peppial/csharp-questions/README.md

 So the line: ` IProducer<Animal> animalProducer = dogProducer;`
 causes a compile-time error: "Cannot implicitly convert type `IProducer<Dog>` to `IProducer<Animal>`."
-To make this code compile the interface should be declared as: interface `csharp IProducer<out T>`
+To make this code compile the interface should be declared as: `interface IProducer<out T>`
 </p>
 </details>